GenSI-THUAIR/GenSI-THUAIR.github.io/README.md

 # GenSI's homepage

+Current homepage is derived from [Martin Saveski's Website](https://github.com/msaveski/www_personal).

+If more features are required like searchbox or dark mode, move to [al-folio](https://github.com/alshedivat/al-folio) is a good choice.

 ## Build tutorials

 We use Jekyll to build this website while using Python for bibtex parsing.

-> We may move to [al-folio](https://github.com/alshedivat/al-folio) theme for more functions.

 - docker build